firmai/firmai/TEMPLATE.md

 I'm Derek, a professor at NYU, teaching Machine Learning in Financial Engineering, and the founder of [Sov.ai](https://sov.ai/).

 - My expertise lies in synthetic data generation, agent-based simulators, and machine learning for asset management.
-- I've contributed to projects at prominent quantitative funds including HSBC, Point72 Cubist, and G-Research.
+- I've contributed to projects at HSBC, Point72 Cubist, and G-Research.
-- My research background includes positions at the University of Cambridge, Oxford-Man Institute of Quantitative Finance, and Alan Turing Institute.
+- And have held positions at the University of Cambridge, Oxford University, and the Alan Turing Institute.

 <table width="100%">